 At SuperMoney we are seeing a tightening of credit models among alternative / non-bank unsecured lenders who appear to be preparing for a down cycle.
 However, consumer financing demand continues to grow.

-We expect to see more widespread adoption of shared equity appreciation products in 2019.
-Companies like Unison and Patch Homes are helping consumers tap into home equity by sharing a percentage of your home appreciation instead of charging interest.
+We expect to see more widespread adoption of shared equity appreciation products in 2021.
+Companies like Hometap, Unison and Noah are helping consumers tap into home equity by sharing a percentage of your home appreciation instead of charging interest.
 This can be helpful to first-time homebuyers in need of a down payment or existing homeowners looking to tap into their equity.